melezhik/outhentix/README.md

 ## Restoring search context

-And finally to restore search context use \`reset\_context:' statement.
+And finally to restore search context use `reset\_context:` statement.

 Input text: